Vision of the Seas — Deck Plans, Live Tracker, Dining & Videos

 What makes Vision of the Seas unique?

-Vision's namesake glass walls offer unparalleled ocean views throughout the ship, creating an airy, light-filled atmosphere.
+Vision's namesake glass walls offer exceptional ocean views throughout the ship, creating an airy, light-filled atmosphere.
 Her mid-size layout suits cruisers who want Royal Caribbean quality without overwhelming crowds.

 How can I see Vision of the Seas's current location?